-Givat Shmuel is home of Israel’s largest and fastest-growing Anglo community of students, young professionals, and newly-married Olim.
+Givat Shmuel is home of Israel’s largest and fastest-growing Anglo community of students, young professionals, and newly-married Olim, with over 900 anglos.
 Located in central Israel, it is surrounded by Ramat Gan and Bnei Brak to the West, Kiryat Ono to the South, and Petach Tikva to the North and East.

 There are four primary neighborhoods, and a couple of mini-neighborhoods in Givat Shmuel.
 The four neighborhoods are called to as Ramat Ilan, HaVatika (the old side), HaChadasha (the new side) and Ramat Dekalim.
 The two mini neighborhoods are on HaShaked St. and Ramat Amidar (technically in Ramat Gan, but still part of the community.